makerdao/community/governance/polls/Offboarding Parameters for UNIV2DAIETH-A - May 30, 2022.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* The offboarding process for this asset will begin, as defined by [MIP62 - Collateral Offboarding Process](https://mips.makerdao.com/mips/details/MIP62).
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* Offboarding items will be included in the soonest eligible executive vote, as the Protocol Engineering Core Unit's schedule allows.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**